eightdot2/mac-defaults/README.md

 ## Scripts to automate MacOS build and updates

 `mac-build.sh` A personalised script to bootstrap a fresh MacOS 'out of the box' install.
-Configuring numerous desktop defaults, installing various cli and gui apps with homebrew.
+Configuring numerous desktop settings and installing various cli and gui apps with homebrew.

 `mac-update.sh` A personalised script to regularly update my working Mac.